Bushrod Washington: Enslaver and American Colonization Society president

-Meanwhile, Bushrod Washington helped found the American Colonization Society at the Davis Hotel in Washington, D.C. on December 21, 1816.
-He became its national president (lending the prestige of the Washington name to its fundraising) and remained so until his death in 1829.
-His decades-long friend Chief Justice John Marshall joined the organization as a life member shortly after its founding and became president of its Richmond branch.
-In the 1810 census, the Mount Vernon plantation included 71 slaves, and one of his nephews of the same name also owned slaves in Fairfax County.
-A decade later, Bushrod Washington owned 83 slaves at Mount Vernon.
-His practice of selling slaves to support Mount Vernon's upkeep or his own lifestyle angered abolitionists, who questioned why the ACS president could not set an example by freeing his slaves, as had his uncle George Washington.
-Some believed that he should have sent his freed slaves to Liberia.
+Meanwhile, Bushrod Washington helped found the American Colonization Society (ACS) to encourage and support the migration of freeborn people of color and emancipated slaves to the continent of Africa at the Davis Hotel in Washington, D.C., on December 21, 1816.
+He became its national president (lending the prestige of the Washington name to its fundraising) and remained so until he died in 1829.
+His decades-long friend, Chief Justice John Marshall, joined the organization as a life member shortly after its founding and became president of its Richmond branch.
+In the 1810 census, the Mount Vernon plantation included 71 enslaved people, and one of his nephews of the same name also enslaved people in Fairfax County.
+A decade later, Bushrod Washington enslaved 83 people at Mount Vernon.
+His practice of selling enslaved people to support Mount Vernon's upkeep or his lifestyle angered abolitionists, who questioned why the ACS president could not set an example by freeing the people he enslaved, as had his uncle George Washington.
+Some believed that Washington should have sent them to Liberia.

-In particular, Hezekiah Niles in his nationally distributed Weekly Register questioned Washington's sale of 54 slaves from Mount Vernon in 1821 and reprinted a letter Washington had sent to the editor of a Baltimore federalist paper on the subject, as well as an August article in a Leesburg, Virginia paper that noted that a "drove of 100 negroes" were walked westward through the town the previous Saturday.
-Washington responded in print several times, advising that he had sold 54 slaves the previous March for $10,000 for use on plantations in Louisiana's Red River area, and the contract promised that families would not be broken up.
+In particular, Hezekiah Niles in his nationally distributed Weekly Register questioned Washington's sale of 54 enslaved people from Mount Vernon in 1821 and reprinted a letter Washington had sent to the editor of a Baltimore federalist paper on the subject, as well as an August article in a Leesburg, Virginia paper that noted that a "drove of 100 negroes" were walked westward through the town the previous Saturday.
+Washington responded in print several times, advising that he had sold 54 enslaved people the previous March for $10,000 for use on plantations in Louisiana's Red River area, and the contract promised that families would not be broken up.
 Niles questioned the justice of the action, insisted that he was not disrespecting Washington, and did not discuss the economics of shipping from the port of Alexandria compared to the lengthy foot journey the coffle was undertaking.
-Washington insisted the sale was justified by the economics of plantation management, insubordination of the slaves and likelihood that more would escape northward.
+Washington insisted the sale was justified by the economics of plantation management, insubordination of the enslaved people, and the likelihood that more would escape northward.